gogacatalin2001/dsa-2021-g3/30413/Agnes Bogdan/Lab02/README.md

-# Lab X
+# Lab 02

-> Edit this file and describe in a few words what you've done in this lab.
+> it doesn't work correctly, i used a SLL for the road and garage, read the instructions from a text file